department-of-veterans-affairs/vets-website/docs/6083-breadcrumb-rollout-plan.md

 3. Investigate testing on Browserstack or SauceLabs account for wider coverage.
 Possible avenues include:
     * Live testing of `localhost` feature branch with different devices
     * Running our e2e test coverage in different browsers
-    * Optimizing the mobile break point for current gen devices
     * Finalize PR with engineers
 4. Promote to `master` branch after daily 2PM EST build, giving a full 24 hour window to test further in staging.